Can I Go to Jail Over Credit Card Debt?

 If you’re dealing with credit card debt that you can’t manage, you might be getting phone calls from collection agencies.
 And those debt collectors may be using aggressive tactics to scare you into paying, including threatening jail time.
 But can you really go to jail over credit card debt?

-So can credit card debt land you in jail?
+So can you go to jail for credit card debt?
+And does it differ by state?
 The short answer is no. The Fair Debt Collection Practice Act prohibits debt collectors from threatening you with criminal prosecution and jail time.
 However, that doesn’t mean you can’t go to jail.

 Even though you can’t be charged with a criminal act for not paying your debts, debt collectors can take you to civil court and get a judgment in their favor.
 This judgment means that you must pay your debt as agreed or have your wages garnished until it’s paid.

-Here’s where things can get messy – especially depending on where you live and how litigious your creditor may be.
+Here’s where things can get messy – especially depending on the state that you live in and how litigious your creditor may be.
 If you miss a payment or fail to follow the steps outlined in the judgment, you could be held in contempt of court, which potentially could end with you being sent to jail.
 Following arrest, you would remain in jail until you can post bond, which is often the same amount as the judgment against you.